Chanin Building: Usage

 The structure was declared complete on January 23, 1929, exactly one year after the first rivet had been driven into the building.
 It opened January 29 at an estimated cost of $12-14 million, with an informal opening attended by mayor Jimmy Walker.
 The Chanin Building thus became the first major skyscraper in Terminal City, and the third-tallest building in New York City behind the Woolworth Building and the Metropolitan Life Insurance Company Tower.
 The Chanin Building had more floors than the Woolworth, despite being 112 ft shorter.
 Though the Chanin Building was later surpassed in height by other buildings, including the adjacent 1046 ft Chrysler Building that opened a year later, Irwin Chanin was instead focused on attracting tenants with an "efficient, up-to-date" facility.

 Upon opening, the Chanin Building was almost fully rented.
 The builders projected that by September 1, 1929, the building would be 70 percent rented, though the actual occupancy rate at that date was 92%.
 Furthermore, in 1930, The New York Times reported that 95 percent of the structure's 710,000 ft2 was occupied by 9,000 workers.
 Initially, the lobby space was occupied by the Baltimore and Ohio Railroad's bus terminal, ticket offices, and waiting rooms.
 The office space included such tenants as the Kimberly-Clark paper company, Pan American Petroleum and Transport Company, and Fairchild Aircraft, while the Chanin company took all the space above the 50th floor.
 In addition, the Sterling National Bank took up much of the mezzanine space on the Lexington Avenue side, and a self-service and table-service restaurant opened in the basement.
 Through the Great Depression, leasing proceeded actively.

 The building's owners filed to reorganize the operations of the Lexington Avenue and 42nd Street Corporation, which operated the Chanin Building, in 1947.
 In subsequent years, the Chanin Building continued to attract tenants such as Guest Keen and Nettlefolds, a Howard Johnson's restaurant, and the Barry Goldwater 1964 presidential campaign's New York state headquarters.
 In addition, the building hosted U.S. Chess Championships.
 Despite this success, the Chanin Building faced some issues: its owners, along with those of the Nelson Tower and Century Apartments, were charged with real estate tax fraud in 1974.
 The Chanin Building's owners were estimated to have evaded $138,549 in real estate taxes.

 The Chanin Building was designated a city landmark by the New York City Landmarks Preservation Commission in 1978, and was added to the National Register of Historic Places in 1980.
 By the 1990s, the building was owned by a syndicate headed by Stanley Stahl.
-Modern tenants include the Apple Bank for Savings, of which Stahl was the only stockholder, as well as the International Rescue Committee, which had moved to the building in 1994.
+Modern tenants include Apple Bank, of which Stahl was the only stockholder, as well as the International Rescue Committee, which had moved to the building in 1994.